connexcs/docs/docs/apps/components/alert.md

         this.hide(fields)
         ```

 !!!
-Note Steps to place/use the methods for components of the Page Builder
+Note "Steps to place/use the methods for components of the Page Builder"

     1. Go to Form Attribute :material-menu-right: Action Panel :material-menu-right: Setting :material-menu-right: (Mounted | refresh | click 'Add action')
     2. Click on `Save`.
     3. On the main screen click on `Save` again.